Why Is The Medieval Period Called The Dark Ages

 One of the primary reasons for the "Dark Ages" label is the perceived loss of classical learning and culture.
 With the decline of the Roman Empire, many schools and libraries were abandoned, leading to a decrease in literacy and a decline in the study of classical texts.
 The knowledge of Greek, which was essential for accessing many classical works, became increasingly rare in Western Europe.

-However, it is important to note that classical learning was not entirely lost.
-Monasteries and cathedral schools played a crucial role in preserving and transmitting classical knowledge.
+Don't overlook however, it.
+Worth adding: monasteries and cathedral schools played a crucial role in preserving and transmitting classical knowledge.
 Monks diligently copied and preserved ancient texts, including works by classical authors such as Virgil, Cicero, and Aristotle.
+It carries more weight than people think.
 These efforts ensured that classical learning survived, albeit in a limited form, and would later contribute to the Renaissance.

 Political Instability